 Do you have any other discounts?

 Yes, each sibling after the first receives a $10 discount.
-Also, if you sign your child up for all 8 months, receive the last one for free ($35-$40 savings).
+Also, if you sign your child up for all eight months, receive the last one for free ($35-$40 savings).

 Is there a health form needed for the one-night overnights?

 Yes, all campers must complete a health profile for all programs.
 CampDoc.com will send a notification once the camper is registered to ask the parent to complete the form.
-If your camper has a special condition, please let the camp office before registering your camper.
+If your camper has a special condition, please let the camp office know before registering your camper.

 My child takes medication.
 Is there a nurse on site?